awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 ## Prepare the Lambda Function<a name="prepare-lambda-function"></a>

 **Permissions to Invoke the Lambda Function**
-Use the following [add\-permission](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) command to grant Elastic Load Balancing permission to invoke your Lambda function\.
+If you create the target group and register the Lambda function using the AWS Management Console, the console adds the required permissions to your Lambda function policy on your behalf\.
+Otherwise, after you create the target group and register the function using the AWS CLI, you must use the [add\-permission](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) command to grant Elastic Load Balancing permission to invoke your Lambda function\.
 We recommend that you include the `--source-arn` parameter to restrict function invocation to the specified target group\.

 ```
 aws lambda add-permission \